davidleechen/rails-pipeline-example/TEMPLATE.md

 - Kamal deployment configuration in `config/deploy.yml`
 - GitHub Actions workflow files
 - GitHub owner references throughout the repository

+_You could stop here and be on your way to using this repository._

 ### Step 3: Configure Deployment